-- 2.1.1 This PBC seeks approval for spend to implement the A Healthier Mid and West and Wales Programme Proposal B+. - 2.1.2 If approved, the Programme will include: - Construction of a new Urgent & Planned Care Hospital on a site to be identified between Narberth and St Clears. - Repurposing or rebuild of Withybush and Glangwili General Hospitals. - Refurbishment of Bronglais General Hospital and Prince Philip Hospital. - Development of our community estate in line with our strategic vision. - 2.1.3 The capital and revenue costings we have undertaken indicate the following funding requirements: - 2.1.4 Capital costs: Capital spend within a range of £1,342 £1,392m without optimism bias / £1,677 £1,740m if optimism bias of 25% is included. - 2.1.5 We have also costed Do nothing and Do minimum scenarios: these would incur capital costs of £58m and £655m respectively.
-For the Do nothing scenario we have assumed no changes to our current model.
-For the Do minimum scenario we have estimated that, if no design assumptions were applied, an additional 194 beds compared with the current base would be required, although this would not be possible within the existing footprint.
-Whilst optically more attractive in capital cost terms, significant additional capacity would need to be sourced from elsewhere and it is likely that our performance would deteriorate to unacceptable levels. - 2.1.6 However, even under the Do minimum scenario, our investment of £655m which would be additional to £87.25m of essential engineering and infrastructure maintenance costs approved pursuant to our Business Continuity (Major Infrastructure) PBC, to enable us to continue with a safe and functional estate at Glangwili, Withybush, Bronglais and Prince Philip Hospitals would only bring our estate up to Condition B, would not deal in any way with the inability of our estate to meet functional standards and would therefore only temporarily delay inevitable future costs.
-Consequently, over a 20-year time horizon, these scenarios mean that we would effectively pay twice the costs of implementation plus the costs of fully addressing our estate issues later. - 2.1.7 Furthermore, under these scenarios we would be unable to implement our Health and Care Strategy and our digital, workforce, estates and decarbonisation strategies.
-We would therefore not capture the efficiencies these will generate and our long-term costs would potentially be higher.
-Therefore, subject to further analysis at OBC stage, we have tentatively rejected these scenarios. - 2.1.8 Revenue costs: Under our "Likely Efficiency" scenario, incremental revenue funding will be in the region of £33m per annum.
-However, given the stage of development and re-design of the service model yet to be agreed, together with delivering the benefits from digital technologies, we believe this can be aligned to a sustainable position (in line with the £10m premium we believe will need to remain in place associated with Prince Philip Hospital).

-- 2.1.9 All figures are subject to more detailed costing and modelling at OBC stage. - 2.1.10 Following review and approval of this PBC by Welsh Government, we would progress to OBC stage, which would involve drafting of the business cases shown below:

-2.1.11 Key points of this PBC are set out below.
+- 2.1.1 This PBC seeks approval for spend to implement the A Healthier Mid and West and Wales Programme Proposal B+. - 2.1.2 If approved, the Programme will include: - Construction of a new Urgent & Planned Care Hospital on a site to be identified between Narberth and St Clear. - Repurposing or rebuild of Withybush and Glangwili General Hospitals. - Refurbishment of Bronglais and Prince Philip Hospitals. - Development of our community estate in line with our strategic vision. - 2.1.3 The capital and revenue costings we have undertaken indicate the following funding requirements: - 2.1.4 Capital costs: Capital spend within a range of £1,342 £1,392m without optimism bias / £1,677 £1,740m if optimism bias of 25% is included. - 2.1.5 We have also costed "do nothing" and "do minimum" scenarios: these would incur capital costs of £58m and £655m respectively, however we have tentatively rejected these scenarios at present as they would not enable us to implement our Strategy. - 2.1.6 Revenue costs: Under our "Likely Efficiency" scenario, incremental revenue funding will be in the region of £33m per annum.
+However, given the stage of development and re-design of the service model yet to be agreed, together with delivering the benefits from digital technologies, we believe this can be aligned to a sustainable position (in line with the £10m premium we believe will need to remain in place associated with Prince Philip Hospital). - 2.1.7 All figures are subject to more detailed costing and modelling at OBC stage. - 2.1.8 Following review and approval of this PBC by Welsh Government, we would progress to OBC stage, which would involve drafting of the business cases shown below: - 2.1.9 Key points of this PBC are set out below.